H. C. Coombs: Later life

+In 1972, he was The Australians inaugural Australian of the Year, an award created in competition to the more widely recognised Victorian Australia Day Council's Australian of the Year.

 From 1972 to 1975, Coombs served as a consultant to Prime Minister Whitlam, but his influence was resented by other ministers.
 He found the experience of the first Labor government since 1949 disappointing.
 He disapproved of the events that led up to the Loans Affair of 1975 and the 1975 Australian constitutional crisis, which led to the dismissal of Whitlam's government by the Governor-General, Sir John Kerr.
 He advised Whitlam not to resort to unorthodox means of financing government operations when the Senate blocked supply, but Whitlam did so anyway.
 Although he regarded the dismissal as scandalous, his estrangement from Whitlam meant that he took little subsequent part in politics.

-In 1975, he was chairman of a Royal Commission on Australian Government Administration, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.
-Nevertheless, the Royal Commission report was largely ignored by the incoming Liberal government of Malcolm Fraser.
+In 1974 Whitlam announced the Royal Commission on Australian Government Administration, chaired by Coombs, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.Coombs, H. C. (1976).
+"Royal Commission on Australian Government Administration: Report" The commission reported in 1976 recommending greater autonomy for public servants' decisions. this included employment and finance decisions that had been controlled by central departments such as the Public Service Board.
+Public servants would also be subject to performance reviews.
+The Liberal government of Malcolm Fraser largely ignored the recommendations, focusing on reducing the size of the Public Service and introducing accountability mechanisms.